batfish/pybatfish/docs/README.md

 ### Running tests, updating docs

 1. Run `pytest docs`
-2. Some test failures will tesll you what to do
+2. Some test failures will tell you what to do
    (e.g., what symlinks to commit or will generate `*.testout` file to update the notebooks)